evyros/angularjs-autogrow/README.md

-# Angular-Autogrow
+# angularjs-autogrow
-Angular directive for auto-grow / auto-resize of textarea elements on typing.
+AngularJS directive for auto-grow / auto-resize of textarea elements on typing.

  * Works in all cases: expands on line breaks and word breaks.
  * Great Performance: minimal DOM manipulation and no watchers.